 Platelet counts are measured in terms of the number of platelets per litre of blood

 The second important marker for patients with TTP is their ADAMTS13 enzyme levels.
 In TTP, the ADAMTS13 enzyme does not function as it should, either because the gene that produces ADAMTS13 is faulty or because the body produces antibodies that stop it from working.Your doctors can measure how well ADAMTS13 is working (also called ADAMTS13 activity).
 They may do this when a patient first arrives in hospital to confirm the diagnosis of TTP and they may also do it after treatment has finished as low ADAMTS13 activity may indicate an increased risk of a recurrence.1

 There is an important reason why platelet & ADAMTS13 levels are monitored after treatment has finished and a patient is in remission.
 This is to try to prevent relapses.

-Relapses are further episodes of TTP after a patient has recovered from their initial episode.
+Relapses are further episodes of TTP after a patient has recovered from their initial episode (more than 30 days after last treatment with daily plasma exchange).
 Unfortunately, relapses are a common feature of TTP: it is estimated that 30-50% of patients with TTP will have a recurrence.7 Many patients may also find that fear of relapses may affect their quality of life.
 Why relapses occur and which patients are likely to experience relapses is something that is not fully understood.8